-Michigan State University Spartans work every day to advance the common good in uncommon ways.
-The nation’s pioneer land-grant university, MSU began as a bold experiment that helped democratize higher education.
-Today, the university is home to a diverse community of dedicated students and scholars, athletes and artists, scientists and leaders and offers nationally ranked and recognized academic, residential college, and service-learning programs.
-MSU leads the nation in study abroad participation among public universities and provides students with opportunities to work side-by-side with faculty on research and creative projects that help provide solutions to the big problems of our time, from Michigan to Malawi.
+Michigan State University Spartans power and empower to create opportunity and extraordinary impact for a better world.
+The nation’s pioneer land-grant university, MSU is home to a diverse community of dedicated students and scholars, athletes and artists, scientists and leaders, and offers nationally ranked and recognized academic, residential college, and service-learning programs.
+MSU is a leader in study abroad participation among public universities and provides students with opportunities to work side-by-side with faculty on research and creative projects that push the boundaries of discovery and help provide solutions to the big problems of our time.

-At MSU, the vast number of opportunities—from 200 programs of study and more than 600 student organizations to big-name events and Big Ten athletics—is matched only by the immensity of the chance to make a difference.
-Students study abroad, participate in internships, conduct research, and lead and volunteer locally and globally, with the support of close-knit campus communities—from Greek-letter to living-learning environments.
+At MSU, an open, collaborative culture and a vast array of opportunities—from 200 programs of study and more than 600 student organizations to big-name events and Big Ten athletics—enable Spartan students to create powerful, personalized paths and to compete with the best in the world.
+Students study abroad, participate in internships, conduct research, and lead and volunteer locally and globally, with the support of diverse campus communities—from Greek-letter to living-learning environments and residential Neighborhoods.
 Graduates, who have earned a reputation as top employee prospects, continue a proud and powerful Spartan tradition that provides a lifelong network of friends and opportunities.

 |Where do MSU undergraduates call home?|